nehalkhan2410/General/JavaScript/Console.md

 ## **Console**

-> Console is a Console's built-in Debugger
+> Console is a Browser's built-in Debugger

 **Below are a few things you can do using the `console`**